 GCAC Funding Cannabis Cultivators That License Efixii

-Suppliers to the GCAC cannabis web shop now pre-fund grows using decentralized financeVANCOUVER, BRITISH COLUMBIA, CANADA, July 20, 2021 /EINPresswire.com/ -- Global Cannabis Applications Corp. ("GCAC" or the "Company") (CSE: APP, FSE: 2FA, OTCQB: FUAPF), a leading medical cannabis chain-of-custody compliance and data platform, announced today that it will fund cannabis growers that license the Company’s Efixii cannabis Seed2Seed blockchain software.
+As we expand our reach within the licensed cannabis community here in Canada, we are seen by more and more cultivators as not just innovators, but also as a trusted service provider.”VANCOUVER, BRITISH COLUMBIA, CANADA, July 20, 2021 /EINPresswire.com/ -- Vancouver, British Columbia, Canada, July 20, 2021 – Global Cannabis Applications Corp. ("GCAC" or the "Company") (CSE: APP, FSE: 2FA, OTCQB: FUAPF), a leading medical cannabis chain-of-custody compliance and data platform, announced today that it will fund cannabis growers that license the Company’s Efixii cannabis Seed2Seed blockchain software.

 Efixii licensees can now apply to pre-finance their cannabis cultivations.
 To qualify for financing, first, the growers must license and track all cultivation events using the Efixii blockchain software [1] and, second growers grant GCAC the right to sell their cannabis batch from the Company’s upcoming web shop, as licensed under Health Canada’s Non-Possession Selling License [2].